-All the 120 nucleus and multiplying herds as well as the nucleus units of all 15 sow pools were included in the programme.
+All the 112 nucleus and multiplying herds as well as the nucleus units of all 14 sow pools were included in the programme.
 Blood samples from ten adult swine in each herd were collected, usually at the farms, but occasionally at the abattoirs.
 In addition, a selection of the remaining Norwegian swine herds was included in the programme.
-At the 12 largest abattoirs slaughtering 97% of the pigs in Norway, blood samples from slaughtered sows and boars were collected proportionate to the total number of adult swine slaughtered.
-The samples were spread throughout the year, and each day the samples should ideally be collected from different herds.
-Furthermore, at the six largest abattoirs, ten blood samples were collected from 60 randomly selected large fattening herds.
+At the 13 largest abattoirs slaughtering at least 97 % of the pigs in Norway, blood samples from slaughtered sows and boars were collected proportionally according to the total number of adult swine slaughtered.
+Sampling was spread throughout the year, and each day the samples were ideally collected from different herds.
+Furthermore, at the six largest abattoirs, ten blood samples were collected from 61 randomly selected large fattening herds.